hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-user-shell admin nologin

-The function changes system shell of a user.
+This function changes system shell of a user.
 Shell gives ability to use ssh.

 *******************************************************************